-Application for Admission to the Technical Courses (1985)
+Application for Admission to the Technical Courses (1986)

 Date

 Name in full

-Address Po stal Code
+Address

+T-1 Postal Code

-Birthdate Teleph one Star Code
+Birthdate rear one

-Day Month Citizenship: Canadian Year Other
+Citizenship: Canadian Other

-Other

-0 da now)
+If not Canadian: Cou ntry of birth

+Imm igration status

+Date e of entry (if in Canad la now)

-Names of Parents, Next of Kin, o
+Names of Parents, Next of Kin, or Contact Person

 Relationship to applicant

 Address

-High School: - from which you or
+High School: - from which yo u expect to graduate

-graduated

-If you were not in high schoo 67.7

-institution(s) have you attended s since you were in n ign school?
+If you were not in high school institution(s) have you attended ol during the 1985- 86 school year, wha t educational

-Applications will not be consider ed until a complete transcript of high school m arks has

-been submitted.
-Candidates who , ,

-required to submit a complete tra anscript(s) of their re ecord from there.
+Applications will not be conside been submitted.
+Candidates wh required to submit a complete to o have attended a por ranscript(s) of their re st-secondary instituti

-Course Desired (Indicate by che Pre-Tech Semester (January 19 Advanced
+Course Desired (Indicate by che Pre-Tech Semester (January 19

+First Year Advanced

-riist real Standing
+Standing

-Technician: Otanung
+Technician:

 Agricultural Business

 Agricultural Mechanization

 Animal Science

-Farm Equipment
+Farm Equipment Plant Science

-Plant Science
+Special Science

 Special

 Technology:

 Biology Laboratory

 Chemistry Laboratory

 Landscape Horticulture

 Farming

 Agricultural

-In submitting this application formula the college.
-Signature of Applicant Signature of Parent or Guardian ations of
+In submitting this application for the college. m, I hereby agree to a bide by the rules and regulations of

+Signature of Applicant

+Signature of Parent or Guardian A continued in the Co

-organization of Function Guardian (Required onl v if applicant is under 10 \
+(Required only if applicant is under 19.)